areaofeffect/hello-world/README.md

 #### [Week 1: Hello World](https://github.com/areaofeffect/hello-world/tree/master/week1)

-An brief history of computing, computers and why we code.
+A brief history of computing, computers and why we code.

 - What is code?
 (Hint: Communicating with machines)
 - Working with code (JavaScript, C / Arduino, Python)